Sorry, Not Interested: 10 Tips for Rejecting Someone Nicely

 You really don’t need to go into a lot of detail about why you’re rejecting someone.
 If you do, stick with “I” statements like “I just don’t feel a romantic connection,” or “I am not looking for a relationship right now.”

-More importantly, try not to put blame on the person for rejecting them.
+More importantly, try not to blame the person for rejecting them.
 Saying something like, “You drink too much,” or “You aren’t my type” can make the situation more tense than it already is.
 Basically, take the “it’s not you, it’s me” approach.

 8. Accept That You May Hurt Them